code-423n4/2023-12-revolutionprotocol/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 [ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
 If so, list them here. ]
+The AuctionHouse will fail to create a new auction if the CultureIndex is empty.

 # the Revolution protocol ⌐◨-◨